am398/Advanced-Task-Manager/README.md

 3. Progress Tracking: Users can track the progress of their tasks, marking them as completed or partially completed, and tracking any remaining work

-4.Customization: Task manager applications often offer customization options, allowing users to tailor the interface, task lists, and other settings to suit their preferences and workflow.
+4. Customization: Task manager applications often offer customization options, allowing users to tailor the interface, task lists, and other settings to suit their preferences and workflow.

 ## Tech Stack Used